 - electric food processor steel knife inserted

 - Heat oil in pot over medium flame.
-Add onion and saute until onion is translucent.
+Add onion.
+Sprinkle with sea salt; and sauté until onion is translucent.